EnricoZanetti/gaia-ai-agent/README.md

-# GAIA Level‑1 Agent (LangGraph + OpenAI + FAISS)
+# Multi-Tool AI Agent (LangGraph + OpenAI + FAISS)

-An intelligent agent designed to solve GAIA Level‑1 benchmark questions using retrieval-augmented generation (RAG), OpenAI's GPT-4o, and LangGraph orchestration.
+A general-purpose intelligent agent powered by LangGraph, OpenAI’s GPT-4o, and a suite of custom tools.
+The agent autonomously decides when to call tools such as web search, Wikipedia search, scientific paper lookup, FAISS retrieval, and a calculator — combining them with LLM reasoning to produce accurate, grounded answers.

 ![Python](https://img.shields.io/badge/python-3.11-blue)
 ![LangGraph](https://img.shields.io/badge/langgraph-✓-blue)